cingxcong/DDownloader/README.md

 - Download DASH manifests and segments.
 - Decrypt media files using mp4decrypt.

+# Footprints Notes:
+- It is better if you have set your own environment variables.

 # Installation
 Use the package manager pip to install DDownloader.
 ```pip install DDownloader```